Osmani International Airport: International flights

-In November 2020, US-Bangla Airlines started operating flight to Muscat, becoming first Bangladeshi private airlines to operate international flights from Sylhet.
+In November 2020, US-Bangla Airlines started operating flight to Muscat, temporarily becoming the first Bangladeshi private airline to operate international flights from Sylhet.
+However, as of 2023, the flight no longer runs, with US-Bangla only running direct flights to Dhaka.

-On 12 November 2020, Biman Bangladesh Airlines started flight between Sylhet to Cox's Bazar, which was in a first, a direct flight between two domestic airports without any connecting flight from Dhaka.
+On 12 November 2020, Biman Bangladesh Airlines started flights from Sylhet to Cox's Bazar, which was a first, a direct flight between two domestic airports without any connecting flight from Dhaka.

-Later in March 2021, Biman started another direct flight between Chittagong and Sylhet, considering the demand of passengers for domestic tourism and commercial purposes.
+Later, in March 2021, Biman started another direct flight between Chittagong and Sylhet, considering the demand of passengers for domestic tourism and commercial purposes.